 Who bears the investment risk?

 LAGERS does provide protections to employers from extreme rate increases.
-First, LAGERS statutes limit the annual increase in an employer rate to 1% unless the employer chooses to make a benefit enhancement.
+First, LAGERS statutes limit the annual increase in an employer rate to 1% of payroll unless the employer chooses to make a benefit enhancement.
 Also, annual investment gains and losses credited to employers are smoothed over a five year period to help protect against volatility in the rates.

 What about plan fees and administrative costs?